Precision Mensuration

 picking it up & using it much like a regular caliper.

-Slightly increasing the slide resistance of the transducer (a small, side
+Slightly increasing the slide resistance of the transducer

-setscrew) helps adjustability.
+set screw) helps adjustability.

-Setting an exact numerical value with this type of adjustment mechanism is
+Setting an exact numerical value with this type

 slower than

-that of a height gage equipped with a fine adjustment carriage mechanism.
+that of a height gauge equipped with a

-A Starrett Last Word DTI mounted onto the small, 3715 height gage using the
+A Starrett Last Word DTI mounted onto the small,

 711-49 bar attachment.